mwxely/AIGS/README.md

 Image Captions are Natural Prompts for Text-to-Image Models

+Diffusion Models and Semi-Supervised Learners Benefit Mutually with Few Labels

 ### Segmentation
 <a id="Segmentation-link"></a>
 **Learning Semantic Segmentation from Synthetic Data: A Geometrically Guided Input-Output Adaptation Approach**